lisavetasol/FractionOptimizer/README.md

 The program has two steps of optimization:

-1.In silico optimization of peptide distribution between the fractions.
+ 1. In silico optimization of peptide distribution between the fractions.

    There are 3 files related to this stage, the first one is called “optimal_fractions.txt” and contains start time and duration of the fraction collection, as well as the predicted amount of peptides in each fraction.